You've earned it.

 Contact the Foundation Office at 937.328.3882 if you have any questions.

 The Clark State Board of Trustees offers up to 15 Trustee Scholarships, or the equivalent, each academic year.
 The purpose of this scholarship program is to attract the most academically talented Ohio high school seniors to Clark State Community College.
 This scholarship covers tuition (instructional, general and technology fees) for 30 credit hours per year for a total of 60 credit hours over two years.
-Eligibility requirements are included in the scholarship application below.
+Trustee Scholars must maintain a 3.30 GPA and they must participate in the Honors Program.
 For additional information, contact the Admissions Office about the Trustee Scholarship program at 937.328.6028.

 Dayton STEM-Workforce Scholarship